Terraform Cloud is now IBM HCP Terraform

 - Remote State Management – a secure location to store state files.

-It’s important to note that TFC does not offer self-hosting; if you want that, you have to go for Terraform Enterprise (TFE), which comes at a custom price.
+It's important to note that TFC does not offer self-hosting; if you want that, you have to go for Terraform Enterprise (TFE), which adds additional features like airgapped network deployment and comes at a custom price.

 Understanding the New Terraform Cloud Pricing Model